 We encourage gardeners to seek formal training for their personal and professional development.
 Many of our members have more than one qualification.
-Courses and qualifications evolve over time and are subject to review i.e course content, relevance, popularity and workforce trends etc do change over time.
+Courses and qualifications evolve over time and are subject to review i.e course content, relevance, popularity and workforce trends etc.

 Learning is very rewarding.
 Your customers will appreciate the time, money and effort you have spent to gain your skills and qualifications.

 Gardens add value to a house.
 Your customers will enjoy learning more about their garden while you work and when you advise them about how to develop their garden.

 Gardening qualifications help you win work.
 Plants are both a financial investment and an investment in time.
 Your customers want a gardener who will properly care for plants that were expensive to buy and took a long time to grow.